bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter3 - Oracles/Settlements/SI_CH3_Settle-Focus and Details.md

 | 92 - 93 | **Warfare**<br>Armies or fleets, command post, forts |
 | 94 - 95 | **Weaponry**<br>Cannon foundries, gunsmiths, powder mills |
 | 96 - 100 | ▶[[SI_CH3_Core_Action Theme#ACTION\|Action]] + ▶[[SI_CH3_Core_Action Theme#THEME\|Theme]]; _pg 116 - 117_ |
-^table-OclSettlementFocus-Waterway
+^table-Focus-Waterway

 *168 ORACLES*

 ## Oracle: Cursed Settlement Focus
 > [!mechanics]- | Roll > `dice: [[OT_ISSI_Settlements^Cursed-Focus]]` | Guidance
 > If you roll a Settlement Focus curse, take your result on that table and make note that it is cursed.
 Something about this activity has an uncanny or dreadful aspect.
-If you investigate or interact further, use the table below to help reveal the industry’s relationship to a cursed power. ^guidance-OclCursedSettlementFocus
+If you investigate or interact further, use the table below to help reveal the industry’s relationship to a cursed power. ^guidance-Cursed-Focus

 | dice: 1d100 | Result |
 | :---: | --- |